tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 * **weak bloom filters and merkle tree designs**

 In August 2017, a weakness in the Bitcoin Merkle tree design was found to reduce the security of SPV clients which could allow an attacker to simulate a payment of arbitrary amount to a victim using a SPV wallet, and trick the victim into accepting it as valid[10].
 The bitcoin Merkle tree makes no distinction between inner and leaf nodes and could thus be manipulated by an attack that could re-interpret transactions as nodes and nodes as transactions[11].
 This weakness is due to inner nodes having no format and only requiring the length to be 64 bytes.

-This brute force attack particularly affects systems that automatically accept SPV proofs and could be carried out with an investment of approximately $3 million[11].
-One proposed solution is to ensure that no internal, 64-bit node is ever accepted as a valid transaction by SPV wallets/clients[11].
+This brute force attack particularly affects systems that automatically accept SPV proofs and could be carried out with an investment of approximately $3 million.One proposed solution is to ensure that no internal, 64-bit node is ever accepted as a valid transaction by SPV wallets/clients[11].

 The BIP37 SPV[13] Bloom filters don't have relevant privacy features[7] and leak information such as determining if multiple address belong to a single owner, as well as leaking of IP addresses of the user[12] (if TOR or VPNs aren't used).

 Furthermore, SPV clients pose the risk of a denial of service attack against full nodes due to processing load (80Gig disk reads) when SPV clients sync and full nodes themselves can cause a denial of service against SPV clients by returning NULL filter responses to requests[14].
 Peter Todd's Bloom-io-attack aptly demonstrates the risk of SPV denial of service[15].

 To address this, a new concept called committed bloom filters was introduced to improve the performance and security of SPV clients.
 In this concept, which can be used in lieu of BIP37[16], a Bloom filer digest (BFD) of every blocks inputs, outputs and transactions is created with a filter that consists of a small size of the overall block size[14].

 A second Bloom filter is created with all transactions and a binary comparison is made to determine matching transactions.
 This BFD allows the caching of filters by SPV clients without the need to re-compute[16] and also introduces semi-trusted oracles to improve the security and privacy of SPV clients by allowing SPV clients to download block data via any out of band method.[14]

 ## fraud proof implementations in other blockchains